 2. The French Maid.
 This class Halloween costume never goes out of style.
 Now’s your chance to flirt with him with your duster in tow.
 Who knows just where he might be ticklish?
 Cost $65.

-Don’t forget to bring your camera, iPhone or PDA and set your camera settings to movie.
+Don’t forget to bring your camera or SmartPhone and set your camera settings to movie.
 Go up to that cute guy and compliment him on his costume and ask if you can take his photo.
 Better yet, jump into the shot and have your friend take a picture of you and that hot guy.
-Then ask him if you can friend him on Facebook or email him the photos.
+Then ask him if you can friend him on Facebook or post the photos to Instagram.

 To friend, or not to friend?
 This question comes up all too often from singles I?m coaching when they first start dating someone new.